Are you happy with your chicken coop?

 With these things in mind, you can plan the best chicken coop (or chicken house, or better yet chicken palace!) possible, or upgrade your current coop.
 Every chicken deserves a safe, functional and beautiful coop!

-What do you most want or love about your coop?
+What do you most want or love about your coop and raising chickens?
 Tell us in the comments below!

 WATCH NOW: Silkie Chickens Are Fluffy!